 - Use natural cleansers.
 Try products that are formulated without perfumes, deodorants, or dyes.
 If regular soap on its own won't do the trick, try a natural spray that can offer relief from common conditions like itching, burning, discharge, odor, and soreness.

 - Avoid douching.
-This can irritate the internal and external vaginal area.
+This can irritate the internal and external vaginal area, leading to vaginal dryness.
 This practice isn't recommended to treat vaginal conditions, nor is it ideal for regular cleaning or maintenance.

 - Balance your hormones naturally.
 Try seed cycling if you're perimenopausal to help promote more balanced hormones.